 Climate emergencies are accelerating, and it is a dangerous factor in global security as floods, fires and drought displace populations and famine and disease destabilize governments.
 “We are the first generation to know we are destroying our planet and the last one that can do anything about it,” Tanya Steele, Chief Executive at WWF said.
 “We need urgent action from our leaders and a new global deal for nature and people that kick starts a global programme of recovery.”

 What can an individual do to boldly drive change NOW?

 – Waste less.
 Build personal resilience and radically advance to a low carbon and sustainable lifestyle.

 – Know you have power. with your wallet and your voice.
-Only support companies committed to sustainability with accountability and transparency that aim to be Carbon Positive before 2030 and support the Global Goals.
+Only support companies committed to sustainability with accountability and transparency that aim to be Climate Positive (also known as Carbon Negative) before 2030 and support the Global Goals.
 For travellers, find these forces for good in the NOW Sustainability Tool.

 – Support big movements that demand recovery programs address the climate emergency, collapsing ecosystems and deficits on social justice.

 We still have hope, just.
 By year end 2021, how governments across the globe distribute their recovery stimulus budgets and the decisions reached during the UN Cop26 summit in Glasgow in November will determine if we have hope for a stable future.